Hieromon/AutoConnect/mkdocs/adconnection.md

 }
 ```

-!!! info "The effective range of the [reconnectInterval](apiconfig.md#reconnectinterval) depending on several values"
+!!! info "The effective range of the [reconnectInterval](apiconfig.md#reconnectinterval) depending on the setting value"
     The range of values that reconnectInterval can take is 0 to 255.
 (Actual seconds are from 0 to 255&#xd7;AUTOCONNECT_UNITTIME)<br>
     Reconnect behavior depends on the setting value.
 If it is 0, reconnection will work if the 1st-WiFi.begin in AutoConnect::begin fails and will suspend during the handleClient loop.
 If reconnectInterval is greater than 0, AutoConnect will attempt to reconnect both in AutoConnect::begin and during the handleClient loop.